expo/expo/docs/versions/v13.0.0/sdk/google.md

 ## Deploying to a standalone app on iOS

 If you want to use native sign in for a standalone app, you can follow these steps.
-These steps assume that you already have it working on the Exponent client app.
+These steps assume that you already have it working on the Expo client app.

 1. Add a `bundleIdentifier` to your `exp.json` if you don't already have one.
 2. Open your browser to [Google Developer Credentials](https://console.developers.google.com/apis/credentials)